 An Engineer Without Direction

-The third rider was an engineering graduate searching for a job.
-His voice carried hope and fatigue in equal measures.
+The third rider was an engineering graduate searching for a job in Java.
+His voice carried hope and fatigue in equal measure.

 Three Hundred Meters of Anxiety